cse-labs/res-edge-labs/labs/beta-labs/res-edge-labs/deploy-res-edge/README.md

 - Click on "General / Home" at the top of the screen and select "Application Dashboard" to see Res-Edge application requests metrics
 - You should see the Application Dashboard with both WebV and Res-Edge ("Application").
   - WebV will have 10 requests per second.
-  - Application will have 10.2 requests per second.
-This comes from K8s calling /healthz every minute - Prom calls metrics every 5 seconds - in addition to 10 RPS from WebV.
+  - Application will have 10.2 requests per second:
+    - K8s calls /healthz every minute
+    - Prometheus calls /metrics every 5 seconds
+    - WebV has 10 requests per second
-- Keep "Application Dashboard" open on browser tab to monitor Res-Edge application requests metrics for the next section.
+- Keep "Application Dashboard" open in a browser tab to monitor Res-Edge application requests metrics for the next section.
 The version number of Res-Edge and WebV will appear below "Application" and "WebV" accordingly.

 ### Generate More Requests for Observability using WebV